 About me

-I am currently a SED research engineer at the INRIA Paris center, in France, working mostly in the ARAMIS team located at the Paris Brain Institute (ICM).
-Part of my work is dedicaed to neuro-science tools like Clinica or Leaspy, developed by the ARAMIS team.
+Since february 2022, I am working mostly in the ARAMIS team located at the Paris Brain Institute.
+Part of my work is dedicated to leading open source projects of the team, like Clinica, ClinicaDL, or Leaspy.

 Prior positions